quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part62_12.10_Action_St.md

 :p How does cross-fading work in the context of blend trees?
 ??x
 Cross-fading between blend trees involves introducing a transient binary LERP (Linear Interpolation) node between the roots of the current and destination blend trees.
-The blend factor, denoted as \( l \), starts at 0 when the transition begins and ramps up to 1 by the end of the transition period.
+The blend factor, denoted as $l$, starts at 0 when the transition begins and ramps up to 1 by the end of the transition period.

 The process can be described with the following pseudocode: